The History of the Hasso Plattner Institute and its Founder

 Science & Education

-Initiatives in this area educate future generations to enable technology-based science, develop innovative solutions and make a tangible impact.
-All this with the aim of accelerating the adoption of digital technologies.
+Initiatives in this area educate future generations to enable technology-based science, develop innovative solutions, and make a tangible impact.
+All of this is done with the goal of strengthening Europe’s digital sovereignty.

 - Data4Life